 Did you overeat during the holidays?
 Have you been overloading your body with too much rich food, alcohol, sugar, and dairy?
 This food program is designed to help reduce inflammation, sluggishness, and overall body toxicity.
 It is not a fast, and you can eat plenty of good, filling, wholesome food.
 The best part is that there is nothing exotic or esoteric here: all of the foods are available at your local grocery store.

-You decide how long you want to detox, choosing a minimum of 7 to 14 days, or as an ongoing lifestyle change.
-Once you experience how good you feel―balanced, energized and with more clarity than before―you may not want to go back to eating the same old way.
+You decide how long you want to detox, choosing a minimum of seven to 14 days, or as an ongoing lifestyle change.
+Once you experience how good you feel―balanced, energized, and with more clarity than before―you may not want to go back to eating the same old way.
 This is called keeping it pure and simple.

 Keep in mind that around the third day you may feel tired, irritable, or just plain icky.
 Some people sail through this without a hitch, but you may experience symptoms of withdrawal and detoxification.
 Remember to drink plenty of water and exercise, even if it’s only walking briskly.
 Sweat in a sauna or steam bath if you can, as that helps push toxins out of the body.

 - Liquids: Filtered water, herbal teas (detox teas are an option, and may include milk thistle, burdock root or dandelion to help the liver and kidneys), green tea, green drinks, (wheatgrass, spirulina, chlorella).
 Fresh pressed vegetable juice (carrot, beet, celery, cucumber, cabbage, parsley, ginger, greens, etc), vegetable broth or dashi, aloe vera juice (for mild intestinal cleansing)